andyjwest/test-pages/public/posts/hotfix/lrinvocations.md

 This makes the invocations build defining similarly to Misty Visions and Fiendish Vigor.
 It would likely become a major part of the character's kit, and I think would shake up the table the most from being introduced.
 These should be handled with caution, but if you are looking to bring something new and fresh to the table without leaving the comfort of the PHB, these fixes might be for you

 ## Wrapping Things Up
-Warlock (nvocations make the class the amazing toolbox class it currently is.
+Warlock invocations make the class the amazing toolbox class it currently is.
 Character customization is the core foundation of the class and while tend to never be the best at something, they always bring a huge array of features to the table to explore the world around them in unconventional ways.

 How do you think these fixes would change the Warlock class?
 Have you taken these invocations unchanged and really enjoyed them?
 Do you think these changes are desperately needed or entirely pointless?
 What changes would you bring to the table to address Minions of Chaos?
 Let us know on twitter, Patreon, Instagram, Facebook ,etc, #Hotfix!